Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: Introduction

 \section{Introduction}

 Quantum metrology aims to push the measurement precision to the ultimate limit constrained by the intrinsic uncertainty of quantum mechanics~\cite{Sun2010fisher,ma2011quantum,genoni2012optical,escher2012quantum, zhong2013fisher,giovannetti2004quantum}.
-A fundamental limit of quantum metrology in uncorrelated systems is the standard quantum limit (SQL) on the errors of parameter estimation, which scales linearly with $1/\sqrt{N}$ with $N$ the total number of measurements.
+A fundamental limit of quantum metrology in uncorrelated systems is the standard quantum limit (SQL) on the errors of parameter estimation, which scales linearly as $1/\sqrt{N}$ with $N$ the total number of measurements or system components.
 This shot-noise scaling law is essentially rooted in the central limit theorem of classical statistics~\cite{kay1993fundamentals}.
-If nonclassical resources [e.g., the Greenberger-Horne-Zeilinger (GHZ) state in atomic systems and the NOON state in photonic systems] are introduced to the systems, the sensitivity of quantum measurements can be enhanced and the precision limit of parameter estimation can exceed the SQL and approach the Heisenberg limit (HL), representing a scaling law inverse to the number of probe units with $1/N$.
-Realizing this enhancement with a large quantum number is an ongoing target of a wide range of potential applications including atomic clock~\cite{Ludlow2015optical,Katori2011optical}, gravitational wave detection~\cite{Caves1981quantum}, biological sensing~\cite{Taylor2016quantum,Mauranyapin2017evanescent}, and magnetometry~\cite{Jones2009magnetic}.
+If nonclassical resources, e.g., the Greenberger-Horne-Zeilinger (GHZ) state in atomic systems and the NOON state in photonic systems, are introduced to the system, the sensitivity of quantum measurement can be enhanced and the precision limit of parameter estimation can exceed the SQL and approach the Heisenberg limit (HL), representing a scaling law inverse to the number of probe units with $1/N$.
+Achieving this sensitivity with a large quantum number is an ongoing target of a wide range of potential applications including atomic clocks~\cite{Ludlow2015optical,Katori2011optical}, gravitational wave detection~\cite{Caves1981quantum}, biological sensing~\cite{Taylor2016quantum,Mauranyapin2017evanescent}, and magnetometry~\cite{Jones2009magnetic}.